January 20, 2021 / Events

 How Do You Teach a Toddler About Waitangi Day?

 Any Kiwi could tell you Waitangi day is an important day to be remembered throughout Aotearoa as it celebrates the signing of the Treaty of Waitangi in 1840, creating a strong partnership between Māori and pakeha.
-This year marks the 175th anniversary of the signing too.

 When we are teaching about Waitangi day, a national public holiday for NZ, it’s not only about remembering and honouring the signing of the treaty but it’s about celebrating all that’s involved in this.
 Partnership is one of the key components in the treaty, which means that both Māori and pakeha should work together to create partnership throughout New Zealand.